Meg (Hercules): Legacy

 Some commentators believe Meg's distinct personality and role have helped reshape the Disney heroine archetype, with numerous critics noting her influence on the progression of strong, independent female characters.
 Author Mari Ness believes Meg is the first Disney love interest to seduce her film's hero with intention of harming him.
 Bustle writer Tracy Dye credited her cynicism with upending the stereotype of fairy tale heroines being unrelenting in their quests for true love and happy endings, in turn offering "a realistic portrayal of a woman who had become guarded after having her heart broken".
 According to Cinema Blend's Alexandra Ramos, Meg "walked so that all these independent, strong Disney women could run", citing her as one of Disney's strongest leading ladies due to her willingness to defy Hades despite his power over her.
 Collider said Hercules "finds the time to cement Megara as one of Disney's strongest non-Princess female characters".
 Some critics and fans revere Meg as a feminist icon, with Mashable's Erin Strecker writing that she "was always one of the more feminist 'princesses' in the Disney animated canon".
 Stylist ranked Meg Disney's ninth most feminist princess character, with author Kayleigh Dray crediting her villainous role with disproving that "non-bubbly women are deemed evil".
 Natalie Xenos of Metro called Meg "the badass heroine cinema needs", recognizing her as a feminist who "was inspiring girls long before Moana and Elsa", and Patrick Ryan of USA Today called her "one of Disney's most subversively feminist characters".
 Stacey Nguyen of PopSugar argued that Meg is neither a role model or feminist icon like some of her contemporaries but remains one of her favorite Disney heroines, describing her as "one of the richest, most developed characters in Disney's library" who she believes is deprived of the discussion she deserves.
 Nguyen crowned the character "the other hero in Hercules".

+The Disney Cruise Line ship Disney Destiny features a Hercules-themed walk-up café called Café Megara.
+In 2026, Egan received the Disney Legends Award in recognition of her contributions to The Walt Disney Company.